openintegrationhub/Data-and-Domain-Models/MasterDataModels/Products/README.md

 # Introduction

-In the following the master data model for products is explained in detail.
+In the following the master data model for the domain products is explained in detail.
 As for every Open Integration Hub Master Data Model, an UML class diagram, a JSON schema as well as a descrption table exists.

 # Basic Ideas
 ## Multiple Types